jtrain/jtrain.github.com/_posts/2013-01-03-hootsuite-for-twitter-linkedin-and-facebook.md

 ---

-Use the tools that the pros use to post to LinkedIn, Facebook and Twitter all at the same time.
+Use the tools that the pros use to post to LinkedIn, Facebook and Twitter **all at the same time**.
 Posting things to each individually takes up **your** client work time.
 Stop wasting time logging into Twitter, Facebook and LinkedIn.
 Why not use all three at once?
 Write once, post everywhere.

 #### Introducing Hootsuite